joshuaeckroth/csci221-website/project/group-project-notes.markdown

 Multiplayer text adventure with defined goal & progress; players can talk to each other and create rooms & items in-game.
 Predefined rooms/items and logic dictate game goals & progress.
 Backend db stores room/item/player data.

+## Milestone 2: 4/22

+Derrek:

+- add broadcast messaging
+- add print to multiple users (given by ids)
+- update README for how to connect
+- add a user account creation mechanism (dummy code, no account creation)

+Charles + Oliver:

+- add logo to README
+- update Player class to have an integer id, and bool connected
+- create example Players (`new Player(...)`)
+- then update `main.cpp` to check if the user types the right username and password for some existing player

+Nicola + Stephen:

+- Rename RedisDemo to Database
+- Create an "lastid" variable for redis, and create a function to read last id and increment last id
+- Update Item class to have an integer id, make a method called `save()` that saves item to redis, and demo code that loads an item with a certain id

+Mike + Kassaundra:

+- Make your code work with the existing Item and Player and Room classes; create one player, one item, and two rooms to demonstrate.

+Ruby + Noah:

+- Make your code actually create items and rooms and connect them appropriately.
+Create an example main function to demonstrate.

+Ben:

+- Update Room class so item requirements (for entering room) work, and update room names, and write example main function to demonstrate.

 ## Milestone 1: 4/19

 Derrek: